Acceleration radiation from vibrating atoms in Schwarzschild spacetime: (3+1) outlook

+In this schematic expression, the factor \(|\mathcal{T}_{\omega_n\ell}|^2\) is the usual Schwarzschild greybody factor for each partial wave, encoding the transmission probability through the Regge-Wheeler potential \(V_\ell(r)\) \cite{Birrell:1982ix,Wald:1995yp}.
+The (1+1)-dimensional result of Section \ref{sec3} is recovered by restricting to the s-wave sector \(\ell=0\), for which the potential barrier is weakest and \(|\mathcal{T}_{\omega 0}|^2\to 1\) at high frequency, and by suppressing the angular dependence in \(\mathcal{S}_{\ell m}\).
+Higher-\(\ell\) modes are filtered by the barrier and thus give subleading corrections to the total outgoing flux for a detector located not too far from the peak of \(V_\ell(r)\).

 We plot the $3+1$-dimensional total transition rate $\overline{P}_{\text{out}}^{(3+1)}$ given in Eq.(\ref{eq:3+1_gen}) in Fig.\ref{Pout-3D} for the indicated values of $\omega_{0}$.
 The figures represent results for s-wave baseline with $l=0,m=0$, and greybody factors $\left|\mathcal{T}_{\omega_n\ell}\right|^2$ set to unity.
-It is clear that the overall nature of particle emission is not fundamentally very different from $(1+1)$-dimensional case.
+The overall nature of particle emission is not fundamentally very different from the $(1+1)$-dimensional case.
 The channel opening thresholds continue to hold for $\Omega=\omega_{0}/n$.
-Once again, the enhanced emission spectrum occurs for near-horizon regime. \\ It is noteworthy that the channel thresholds at $\Omega=\omega_{0}/n$ $(n=1,2,3...)$ are independent of $R_{0}$.
-All four cases showcase an ``inert zone" for transition rate with zero emission no matter what the value of $R_{0}/M$ as long as the $\Omega$ remains below a certain threshold.
+Once again, the enhanced emission spectrum occurs for the near-horizon regime.

+It is noteworthy that the channel thresholds at $\Omega=\omega_{0}/n$ $(n=1,2,3...)$ are independent of $R_{0}$.
+All four cases showcase an inert zone for transition rate with zero emission, no matter what the value of $R_{0}/M$, as long as the $\Omega$ remains below a certain threshold.
 The threshold values of $\Omega$ are mathematically controlled by Heaviside function.
 These threshold values of $\Omega$ are shifted to higher values as $\omega_{0}$ increases across all four cases, as depicted in Fig.\ref{Pout-3D} (a)-(d), expanding the low$-\Omega$ inert zone further.
 One should be mindful of the fact that the threshold $\Omega$ is different for each harmonic $n$.
-Since higher $n$ harmonics are suppressed, it is hard to appreciate those tiny values of transition rate and plots show zero rate for most of the harmonics.
+Since higher $n$ harmonics are suppressed, it is hard to appreciate those tiny values of transition rate, and plots show zero rate for most of the harmonics.
 Furthermore, we note that even though gravity amplifies the transition rate for lower $R_{0}/M$, it does not shift the kinematic thresholds in $\Omega$.